maxmakesmagic/ormos/archive/en/articles/archive/feature/2022/05/first-look-pride-across-multiverse-2022-05-02.md

 \*Inclusive of local VAT

 Each card in this drop was illustrated by an LGBTQIA2S+ artist, bringing their own unique creative styles and lived experiences.
 This set will be available for preorder on May 4 and arrive in a unique rainbow foil box.
-Here's a quick look, and we'll have more coming in June:
+Here's a quick look:

 ![Heartbeat of Spring](https://media.wizards.com/2022/images/daily/en_C42uWnYz7u.png)